MadeiraData/sql-clr-ics/README.md

 -   Normal
 -   High

  Defaults to Normal.

+ The parameter is implemented using the [System.Net.Mail.MailPriority](https://docs.microsoft.com/en-us/dotnet/api/system.net.mail.mailpriority) enum, and maps to the [PRIORITY property of the iCal spec](https://www.kanzaki.com/docs/ical/priority.html), based on a CUA with a three-level priority scheme.

 `[ @sensitivity = ] 'PUBLIC | PRIVATE | CONFIDENTIAL'`

  Is the sensitivity classification of the message.
 The parameter is of type **nvarchar(12)**.
-The parameter may contain one of the following values:
+The parameter may contain one of the following values, as per the [CLASS property of the iCal spec](https://www.kanzaki.com/docs/ical/class.html):

 -   Public
 -   Private